raspberrypilearning/lego-robot-face/en/step_1.md

 ## Introduction

-Over the course of this project you will construct a controllable face from a combination of Lego, craft material and electronic components.
-You'll then make use of an existing machine learning model to help your face recognise objects and react to them.
+Over the course of this project you will construct a robot face from a combination of Lego and electronic components.
+You'll then make use of an existing machine learning model to help your face recognise different objects and react to them.

 ### What you will make

 --- no-print ---

-Your robot face will be able to imitate a degree of intelligence by recognising and reacting to a range of objects.
+Your robot face will be able to recognise and react to a range of objects.
 Here you can see our example of a robot face.

 ![Demo Video](images/robot_face.gif)

-This project works towards this example robot face and models how it was built.
 You should build your robot face using whatever Lego and other materials you have available.
 We used the [LEGO Spike Prime kit](https://education.lego.com/en-gb/product/spike-prime).

 --- /no-print ---

 --- print-only ---

 ![Complete project](images/robot_face.jpg)

 --- /print-only ---

 --- collapse ---